swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 It is obvious that it is to better undertake a fast,  especially if it is long one, with intestines removed from their putrid  contents.
 Then, to this end, the preparation that I described in detail before,  is the means more guaranteed and without any harmfulness to make the intestinal  contents clean.

 An adequate preparation is thousand times higher than  the purging or the rectal injection.
-A fast with intervals is recommended to  those which were operated for haemorrhoids.</em></p>
+A fast with intervals is recommended to  those which were operated for haemorrhoids.</em>

-    <p><em>Famous writers  quotations</em><br>
+    <em>Famous writers  quotations</em><br>
       At this point in time this 740 year old  patriarch opened the door of the Hell to me.
 It was dark, the air pollution of  the tobacco, the factories and of the bad breath of people prevented the rays  of the sun from arriving to the ground. <br>
       It was dantesque.
 Swarming with people.
 No  place to move, to walk.
 The streets, the houses, the rooms, the flats, all was  occupied and reserved in advance.
 And how very expensively they had to pay for all  these key moneys. - In this terrestrial hell, everyone  complained.
 One of gastritis, the other of sinusitis, the third of asthma, the  fourth of insomnia, constipation, cancer, nervous, mental, circulatory,  glandular, cutaneous, intestinal, stomachic, ocular disorders, etc.. &nbsp;&nbsp;&nbsp;Nobody was in good health, not even the young  people. <br>
       <u>Man,  the Monkey and the Paradise</u>&nbsp;&nbsp;&nbsp;&nbsp;<em>p 14-15</em> &nbsp;&nbsp;Albert MOSSERI